Skip to main content

 Spotting Oversharing

-It's important to notice these patterns and understand that they often come from deeper emotional needs.
-Oversharing can sometimes reflect a person's inner struggles, indicating feelings of anxiety, loneliness, or a desire for help.
+It's important to see these patterns and know that they usually come from deeper feelings.
+Oversharing can sometimes show a person's inner struggles.
+It can mean a person feels worried, alone, or wants help.

 Understanding Why People Overshare